auth0/docs/articles/tutorials/data-scenarios/index.md

 ### Flexibility

-By using a separate database, your access to the authentication data is concentrated in a small chunk, and your access to all other data is grouped separately.
+By using a separate database, your access to the authentication data is concentrated in a small chunk of code, and your access to all other data is grouped separately.
 The way you want to organize your data may not be possible in the Auth0 data store because of the way it is built to accomodate only the user profiles and their metadata.
 Certain actions that you might require from a customizable database service are not possible in Auth0 data store.
-For example, if you wanted to make a specific query like `SELECT users.favGenre, access.roles FROM users, access WHERE users.user_id = access.user_id`, this is something you can't customize to your database in the way you might want.
+For example, if you wanted to make a specific query like `SELECT users.favGenre, access.roles FROM users, access WHERE users.user_id = access.user_id`, this is something you can't do with in the auth0 data store.
+Using a separate database will allow you to manage your data however you see fit

 ### Example